scratchlyurl/go/README.md

 `/m` | add a studio id (the number/s after https://scratch.mit.edu/studios/) at the end to take you to the curator section of the studio
 `/a` | add a studio id (the number/s after https://scratch.mit.edu/studios/) at the end to take you to the activity section of the studio
 `/t` | add a topic id (the number/s after https://scratch.mit.edu/discuss/topic/) at the end to take you to a certain topic in the forums
-`/-` | add anything to take you anywhere else you can find on the scratch website (leave blank for homepage)